-Though Pride Month is coming to a close, it’s always a good time to support businesses owned by members of the local LGBTQ+ community.
+Pride Month or not, it’s always a good time to support businesses owned by members of the local LGBTQ+ community.
 From flower shops to tire sellers, LGBTQ+ business owners in Charlotte have reach in almost every industry.

 Lupie’s on Monroe Road is known for its chilis.
 It serves Texas, Cincinnati, Vegetarian, and Southern varieties.
 Pro tip: try any of them over nachos.

 “The love for what I do is the main ingredient in everything.
-When you have a meal from Chef Joya, you are getting a piece of my spirit, my personality, and my heritage on a plate,” Joya told the Agenda.
+When you have a meal from Chef Joya, you are getting a piece of my spirit, my personality, and my heritage on a plate,” Joya said.

-The full-service coffee shop on wheels has dozens of drinks on its menu including coffee and espresso drinks, refreshing summer drinks, and teas, sodas, and smoothies for non-coffee drinkers (like myself).
+The full-service coffee shop on wheels has dozens of drinks on its menu including coffee and espresso drinks, refreshing summer drinks, and teas, sodas, and smoothies for non-coffee drinkers.

 [Related Agenda guide: 18 best coffee shops to fuel up for your work day]

 The custom catering company has catered everything from weddings to CIAA and Charlotte Pride events.
 During the pandemic owner Nate Turner switched gears to serve students, tent city residents and others in need.